Vandy, Stanford heading to CWS after super regional sweeps - WTMJ

 North Carolina State bounced back from a 21-2 loss Friday to beat No. 1 national seed Arkansas 6-5 and even its best-of-three series, and Mississippi State opened its super regional against Notre Dame with a 9-8 win.

-In games Saturday night, Arizona was trying to wrap up its series against Mississippi, while South Florida played at Texas and LSU visited Tennessee in openers.
+In games Saturday night, Arizona was trying to wrap up its series against Mississippi, while South Florida played at Texas.

 Leiter, who along with Kumar Rocker forms the most vaunted 1-2 pitching tandem in the country, went seven innings and limited East Carolina (44-17) to a single and Josh Moylan’s homer.